sammlapp/birdnames/planning_doc.md

 "Order" and "Family" columns from Avilist; "Order" and "Family name" columns from BirdLife; "order" and "family" columns
 2. retain the taxonomic rank of the entry (not all entries are species):
 "Taxon_rank" column in avilist

-Note: I no longer think its a good idea to merge tables during ingestion, since we want the flexibility to choose which year of any given taxonomy is used.